Hectorm53/HomeAssistant/README.md

 # New Functionalities
 - New Changelog and message to track updates on HomeAssistant
+- New Camera added (Street_Door) - No logic applied

 # Improvements
 - Added colors and icons to phone Notifications